-Help more than 200,000 Kansas families make ends meet
+Help almost 209,000 Kansas families make ends meet

 PROTECT THE KANSAS EITC